Crafting a high converting landing page is not for the faint of heart.

 - The headline should grab the reader’s attention.

-- The headline should inform the user what the product or service is all about.
-Note: If your headline complements an image that explains the product/service, then you’re good.
+- The headline should tell the user what the product or service is all about.

-- It should be short — never more than twenty words, and preferably only ten.
+- The headline should be short.
+Never make it more than twenty words, and preferably limit it to ten.

-Notice this headline from PictureMarketing.
-It makes no attempt to be clever, but identifies exactly what the service is intended to provide.
-Mission accomplished.
+Next, take a look at this headline from PictureMarketing.
+It does not attempt to be clever but identifies exactly what the service is intended to provide.

 Essential Element 2: Persuasive Subheadline

 If the headline makes the user look, then the subheadline should make them stay.
-A subhead is part of the one-two punch of a landing page’s power.
+Together, these pieces of copy make up the one-two punch of a landing page’s power.

 - Normally, the persuasive subheadline is positioned directly underneath the main headline.